 Source: Nelson, A. (2008) Estimated travel time to the nearest city of 50,000 or more people in the year 2000.
 Global Environment Monitoring Unit – Joint Research Centre of the European Commission, Ispra Italy.

-Space-time convergence is far from being a uniform process as differences in transport infrastructures and basic landscape constraints have a discriminatory effect on accessibility.
+Space-time convergence is far from being a uniform process, as differences in transport infrastructures and basic landscape constraints have a discriminatory effect on accessibility.
 The above figure represents travel time, from less than 1 hour to 10 days, to the nearest city of more than 50,000 people.
-It is the outcome of an overlay of several friction of distance factors, including the road and rail networks, navigable rivers, shipping lanes and land cover.
-It can be considered as a proxy for global accessibility with only 10% of the world’s population being more than 48 hours away from a large city.
-While it depicts the general ease of accessing urban markets, it does not depict well the effectiveness of global freight flows.
-For instance, while South Asia appears highly accessible because of the density of large cities, the quality and capacity of inland transport infrastructures is generally poor.
+It is the outcome of an overlay of several friction of distance factors, including the road and rail networks, navigable rivers, shipping lanes, and land cover.
+It can be considered a proxy for global accessibility, with only 10% of the world’s population being more than 48 hours away from a large city.
+While it depicts the general ease of accessing urban markets, it does not depict the effectiveness of global freight flows.
+For instance, while South Asia appears highly accessible because of the density of large cities, the quality and capacity of inland transport infrastructures are generally poor.